mariojrgithub/Bank_Application/README.md

 # Revature Project 0
-By: Mario Sanchez, Jr.
+By: Mario Sanchez, Jr.		Date: 2/23/2022
-Date: 2/23/2022

-# Console Based Bank Application
+# Console-Based Bank Application

 ### Description:

-A simple console based application consisting of:
+A simple console-based application consisting of:
 1. a main menu
 2. an employee menu
 3. a customer menu